npiv/chatblade/README.md

 ### Latest and greatest

-Things are still being added actively, so to stay up to date with the current main branch you can:
+To stay up to date with the current main branch you can:
 - check out the project, and run `pip install .`
 - or `pip install 'chatblade @ git+https://github.com/npiv/chatblade'